DEALTALK-Bankers woo Maybank with deal ideas after CIMB threatens crown

 CIMB, under Nazir Razak - the brother of Malaysian Prime Minister Najib Razak - has been more acquisitive than Maybank over the past 15 years, snapping up a domestic rival, lenders in Indonesia and Thailand and businesses owned by Royal Bank of Scotland.
 Maybank's biggest acquisition in recent years was its 2008 purchase of Indonesian Bank BII, a deal valued at $2.7 billion.

-Public Bank, the nation's No. 3 bank, was often cited by bankers and analysts as a potential target for Maybank, offering scale with assets of 312.5 billion ringgit ($98 billion) that are seen as being of sound quality.
+Public Bank, the nation's No. 3 bank, has been often cited by bankers and analysts as a target for Maybank, offering scale with assets of 312.5 billion ringgit ($98 billion) that are seen as being of sound quality.

 But some see Public Bank's size as being tough to swallow.